 In the Git terminal window, enter the following commands to configure your Git user name and email:

 If your GitHub account requires SSH authentication, there are a few more steps to connect your account.
-From your Git terminal window in AI Platform Notebooks, follow GitHub's instructions for generating a new SSH key.
+From your Git terminal window in your user-managed notebooks instance, follow GitHub's instructions for generating a new SSH key.
 Then follow the instructions for adding that SSH key to your GitHub account.

 Close the Git terminal window.

-Clone your GitHub repository in your notebook instance.
+Clone your GitHub repository in your user-managed notebooks instance.

 Copy the URL for your GitHub repository.
 You can get this from the Clone or download option in your GitHub repository.

-In your notebook instance, select the folder where you want to clone the GitHub repository.
+In your user-managed notebooks instance, select the folder where you want to clone the GitHub repository.
 For example, the home folder as shown below:

 Click the Git clone button.